GoogleChrome/developer.chrome.com/site/en/blog/has-with-cq-m105/index.md

 Current [browser support](https://caniuse.com/css-has) for `:has()` includes Chromium and Safari.
 {% endAside %}

-## Container queries + :has()
+## Container queries and `:has()`

 You can combine the parent selection powers of `:has()` with the parent querying powers of container queries to create some really dynamic intrinsic styles.

 Let’s expand on the first example with the rocket card.
-What if we had a card without an image?
-Maybe we’d want to increase the size of the title and adjust the grid layout to single column so that it looks more intentional without the image.
+What if you had a card without an image?
+Maybe you want to increase the size of the title and adjust the grid layout to single column so that it looks more intentional without the image.

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/ymghfPKOBExwvSFQIdrY.png", alt="Larger text on the card without the image, and it shows in a column.", width="795", height="503" %}